AWESOMETACO36/XMem/README.md

 **Xbox 360 Memory Dumper / Offset finder**

-Designed to dump xbox 360 memory using the JRPC lib through a local are network.
+Designed to dump xbox 360 memory using the JRPC lib through a local area network.

-USAGE:
+**USAGE:**

 1: Connect (RGH/JTAG must be setup in neighborhood)